Roman Constitution: Republican constitution

 Very little concrete is known about the government of the regal period.
-The republican constitution emerged in the fourth and third centuries BC through the Conflict of the Orders.
+The republican constitution emerged in the third and fourth centuries BC through the Conflict of the Orders.
 It had three main bodies: the magistrates, the senate, and the people.

 There were many magistrates, of which the most important were the consuls and the plebeian tribunes.
 Almost all magistrates served for a term of one year.
 The consuls' main role was to lead the republic's armies in war, and were endowed with the power to command (imperium) and consult the gods through auspices for this purpose with the more junior praetors, though in the late republic both consuls and praetors mainly had civil functions.
 The plebeian tribunes emerged from the conflict of the orders with the power to veto any other magistrate's actions.
 They were also, for much of the republic, the main legislators, with the power to call an assembly of the people and propose laws.

 The senate was a body made up of former magistrates.
 It convened to offer advice to the magistrates but the collective influence of all the senior statesmen of the body made that advice, in many cases, essentially binding.
 The extent of deference to the senate and its decisions waxed and waned over time but was sufficiently strong during the republican period to find it regularly directing magistrates both on what to do and how to do it.
 This influence was especially strong in the administration of public religion, finance, and foreign affairs, including the assignment of magistrates to military commands.